AshKyd/briscycle/site/brisbane-city/kangaroo-point-bridge/index.md

 ## Kangaroo Point bridge construction

-{% image "./site/brisbane-city/kangaroo-point-bridge/PXL_20230907_003618396.jpg", "The kangaroo Point Bridge heads out from the city shore, but doesn't cross the whole river yet", "alignright", "The bridge is under construction and doesn't yet cross the river (Sep 2023)" "alignright" %}
+{% image "./site/brisbane-city/kangaroo-point-bridge/PXL_20230907_003618396.jpg", "In 2023, a photo of The Kangaroo Point Bridge heads out from the city shore, but doesn't cross the whole river yet", "alignright", "The bridge when it was under construction" "alignright" %}

 The bridge is a 460 metre long single-mast [cable-stayed](https://en.wikipedia.org/wiki/Cable-stayed_bridge) pedestrian bridge, similar to [the Neville Bonner bridge](/brisbane-city/neville-bonner-bridge/).
 It's one of the longest cable-stayed pedestrian bridges of its kind in the world.
 The mast towers 83 metres above the bridge deck.